onem2m-iril1/DTLS-over-UDP-based-Multi-threaded-MQTTSN-Gateway/README.md

 ```
 ## Hardware Tested
 * Tested on RaspberryPi-2 running RaspbianOS (Jessie Version)
-* Tested with NUCLEO-L476RG mqttsn-clients @ running Mbed-OS @ and using paho-mqtt-sn library @ .
+* Tested with NUCLEO-L476RG mqttsn-client @ running Mbed-OS and using paho-mqtt-sn library.
 ## Thread Exit Procedures
    * Thread close/exit procedure is added in case if mqtt-sn client sends a DISCONNECT packet
    * Thread close/exit procedure is to be added in case if mqtt-sn client, for some reason, disconnect without even sending a proper DISCONNECT packet